alezost/stumpwm-config/README.md

-I am not an expert in Lisp, I just like StumpWM a lot, so if you find errors or if you see that something can be implemented better, you may send me a letter about that.
+I am not an expert in Lisp, I just like StumpWM a lot, so if you find errors or if you see that something can be implemented better, you may send me a message about that.